MWFK/Market_Prediction-Building_Trading_Strategies/My Work & Research/README.md

-# The following are some of my experimental notebooks and reference notebooks
+# My experimental notebooks and reference notebooks for future implementations

 ##### All references are provided within each notebook.